rautsrijana/pattern_matching/README.md

 ## pattern_matching

 It is the Pattern Matching Project on Xray tuberculosis data which basically checks the abnormalities and normalities case using ShapeContext Descriptors.
-For this we have take the two public dataset of xray Shenzhen and Montogomery and their masking.
+For this we are taking the two public dataset of xray Shenzhen and Montogomery and their respective masking.

 1. Data Preprocessing
   - Creating the bounding box from the mask of given x ray .